stanislavworldin/emails_validator/README.md

 Simple and efficient email address validator for Dart.
 Validates email syntax without using regular expressions.

+## Live Demo

+Try the interactive web demo: **[Live Demo](https://stanislavworldin.github.io/emails_validator/)**

+The demo allows you to test email validation in real-time with detailed debug information.

 ## Features

 - ✅ Simple and clear validation logic